alesordo/alesordo.github.io/pages/privacy.md

 ###### **Withdrawing your consent:**
 If we are relying on your consent to process your personal information, which may be express and/or implied consent depending on the applicable law, you have the right to withdraw your consent at any time.
-You can withdraw your consent at any time by contacting us by using the contact details provided in the section "[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#14-how-can-you-contact-us-about-this-notice) " below.
+You can withdraw your consent at any time by contacting us by using the contact details provided in the section [HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#14-how-can-you-contact-us-about-this-notice) below.